-Enemies with the Fear Attribute are considered to be exceptionally terrifying: if encountered in combat, your Units must undergo a Morale Check (See 13.1.1) during the Generate Wounds step of the first Combat Round.
+Enemies with the Fear Attribute are considered to be exceptionally terrifying: if encountered in combat, your Units must undergo a Morale Check (See 13.1.1) immediately upon being activated in the first Combat Round.

 If a Unit fails the Morale Check it is considered Shaken (See 13.1.2).
 If a number is present after the Fear Attribute, as an example Fear(2), this value is used as a negative modifier to the Morale Check.